CMPUT301F19T22/Moodlet/README.md

 ## Connecting to Google Maps API

-Before compiling the app, place the [`secrets.xml`](https://drive.google.com/file/d/1J2CXw8IjOemjULkFQFjIbXWz8BFVt9Lh/) file in the `/app/src/main/res/values/` directory.
+Before compiling the app, place the [`secrets.xml`](https://drive.google.com/file/d/1J2CXw8IjOemjULkFQFjIbXWz8BFVt9Lh/) file containing the Google API client key in the `Moodlet/app/src/main/res/values/` directory.

 *Note that access to the file is restricted to collaborators of this project.*